As an Amazon Associate I earn from qualifying purchases.

 Call us socially awkward, but garage sales have not always been our favorite places.
 While we totally love the idea of finding great deals, it used to be that we’d only stop if the sale was already popular.
 It’s so uncomfortable to be the only person looking through a yard sale (while the owner watches you…) only to find that it’s all garbage.
 However, since we “grew up” and decided that making money was more important to us than any semblance of our pride, garage sales have become one of our largest source for inventory.

-- Make an offer on many or all the books.
+- Make an offer on most or all the books.
 We often buy books by the box and simply donate what isn’t worth listing.

 - If the owner sees you looking up books and watches you pick out only a couple, they will be far less likely to negotiate.
-If you find a valuable book you’re probably better off to put it in with a bunch of romantic novels and offer them $5 for the lot.
+If you find a valuable book you’re probably better off putting it in with a bunch of romantic novels and offering them $5 for the lot.

 4. Book Sales

 Library or school book sales are an excellent spot to source unique books for Amazon.
-Pass on al the mass market paperback books and scan unusual reference books or other things that seem odd or out of place.
+Pass on all the mass-market paperback books and scan unusual reference books or other things that seem odd or out of place.

 Just be aware that you might have to spend a good deal of time removing stickers from the books if you want to keep happy customers.